The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 ## Short Version:

 Dancer is a ranged physical DPS job with low personal DPS but high contribution to others’ DPS using raid buffs.
 It has “Dances'' that require executing the right dance steps in order to perform powerful finishing moves.
-Its main weaponskill GCDs revolve around a simple combo that has a chance to generate stronger proc GCDs which have a chance to generate feathers which can be used for oGCD damage abilities.
+Its main weaponskill GCDs revolve around a simple combo that has a chance to generate stronger proc GCDs which have a chance to generate Feathers which can be used for oGCD damage abilities.

 ## Long Version: